- Markets are down, but they’re not in correction territory yet

 But perspective is always important.

-In context of other big stock sell-offs, yesterday’s drop wasn’t as significant as, say, the beginning of the financial crisis in 2008, when markets shed about half of their value, losing some $30 trillion of wealth.
+In context of other big stock sell-offs, the most recent drop wasn’t as significant as, say, the beginning of the financial crisis in 2008, when markets shed about half of their value, losing some $30 trillion of wealth.

 Fact: The market goes up and down

-As stock returns have headed steadily upwards for the past few years, it’s easy to forget something important: The market is normally volatile, which means it’s subject to swings, and there will be good years as well as bad years.
+As stock returns have headed steadily upwards in recent few years, it’s easy to forget something important: The market is normally volatile, which means it’s subject to swings, and there will be good years as well as bad years.

-In fact in the course of most years, it’s normal for markets to experience something called a correction, defined as a market drop of 10% or more, according to some experts.
+In fact in the course of most years, some experts say it’s normal for markets to experience something called a correction, which is when indexes drop 10% or more from a previous high.

 Here are some tactics to think about